Doppelmayr/Garaventa Group

 Doppelmayr/Garaventa Group is an international manufacturer of ropeways and people movers for ski areas, urban transport, amusement parks, and material handling systems.
-As of 2019, the group have produced over 15,000 installations in 96 countries.
+As of 2023, the group had produced over 15,400 installations in 96 countries.
+Their annual revenue in 2022/2023 was 946 million euros.
 The Doppelmayr/Garaventa Group was formed in 2002 when Doppelmayr of Wolfurt, Austria merged with Garaventa AG of Switzerland to form the world's largest ropeway manufacturer.

 History

-Doppelmayr was founded in Wolfurt, Austria, in 1892 (originally as Konrad Doppelmayr & Sohn), and has manufactured ropeways from 1937.
+Doppelmayr was founded in Wolfurt, Austria in 1893 (originally as Konrad Doppelmayr & Sohn), and started manufacturing ropeways in 1937.
 Garaventa was founded in 1928.